Gavin-Thomas/PROMPT/README.md

 - I trained a binary logistic regression model, with cross validation, on the PROMPT dataset

 ### Below is my code for the model

+**_Quick summary:_**
+I processed the dataset by removing irrelevant columns, such as identifiers and consent-related information, to avoid bias and data leakage.
+I split the features into numerical and categorical types.
+Numerical data was imputed using the median and standardized for better model performance, while categorical data was imputed with the most frequent values and one-hot encoded.
+To refine the feature set, I used a Random Forest classifier to identify important features, even though the final model was a logistic regression.
+I split the data into training and testing sets, ensuring class distribution was maintained.
+To address class imbalance, I applied SMOTE to oversample the minority class.
+I then used GridSearchCV to tune hyperparameters, focusing on the regularization parameter \( C \) and penalty type.
+The best-performing model used a \( C \) value of 0.00077 and an L2 penalty, favoring strong regularization to prevent overfitting.
+The model achieved a sensitivity of 75.34% and a specificity of 78.24%, showing a decently balanced ability to identify both dementia and non-dementia cases.
+The ROC AUC score was 0.8205.

+Go past this code to see the graphical results.

 ~~~
 # logistic_regression_dementia.py